Historical tours and ghost tours alike stop at the gates of the Tolomato Cemetery in St Augustine, FL

 Minorcan History

 The term "Minorcan" describes the group of Mediterranean people (about 1,400 in all) who came to British East Florida in the late 18th century to work as indentured servants on a plantation settlement in New Smyrna.
 Many of these were actually from the island of Minorca.
-Still, they were joined by many others who were from other Mediterranean towns and regions, including Greeks, Italians, Corsicans, French, and Spanish.
+They were joined by many others who were from other Mediterranean towns and regions, including Greeks, Italians, Corsicans, French, and Spanish.

-Their first years in Florida were harsh and their numbers decreased, but in 1777, they were granted a space to settle in the northwest section of the fledgling port town of St. Augustine.
+Their first years in Florida were harsh, and their numbers decreased, but in 1777, they were granted a space to settle in the northwest section of the fledgling port town of St. Augustine.
 They have been an integral part of the nation's oldest city ever since.

-The Minorcan Experience — 2025
+The Minorcan Experience — 2026

 At multiple locations.